neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 > [!TIP]
 > Most knobs also keep immutable state, similar to [`c.states.immutable(...)`](../werkbank/StatesComposer/immutable.html).
-> Unless you explicitly don't want to control the state, in the Werkbank UI,
+> If having a way control the state from the Werkbank UI is beneficial in your case,
 > consider using a knob instead.

 Learn more about state keeping in the [Keeping State](Keeping%20State-topic.html) topic.